raspberrypilearning/paint-box/en/step_3.md

 --- /task ---

 --- task ---
-Click on the pencil sprite, click on **Costumes**, and duplicate the 'pencil-blue' costume.
+Right click on the pencil sprite, and duplicate the 'pencil-blue' costume.

 ![screenshot](images/paint-blue-duplicate.png)
 --- /task ---